jeremybasolo/webpack-template/README.md

-# webpack-template
+# Webpack Template
-A basic webpack setup to implement in a new project, including Bootstrap sass and FontAwesome.
+A basic webpack setup to implement in a new project.
+It includes Bootstrap sass and FontAwesome.

 ## Usage